Virginia Griffin Monk

 I have experience of working on these issues over a longer period as well as more short-term focused work, largely gained through my work within a employee assistance programme and also within a pilot project within the NHS.
 I have been able to enable clients to gain a perspective on their work/ life situations and interpersonal issues.

 Psychotherapy training at Metanoia Institute developed my integrative approach which values relationship drawing on both humanistic and psychodynamic traditions , recognising also the cultural,spiritual and social context of the individual.
+I may use mindful approaches and art in sessions if you are open to this.

 Training, qualifications & experience